When Will My Son Start Nursery?

 Q2.
 Can I delay my child’s nursery admission?

 Yes, you can delay your child’s nursery admission if they are not emotionally, socially, or developmentally ready.
 Some children may take longer to adjust to new environments.
-It’s important to assess their comfort level, independence, and ability to interact with others before enrolling them in a nursery program.
+It’s important to assess their comfort level, independence, and ability to interact with others before enrolling them in a nursery programme.

 Q3.
 How long do children stay in nursery?